kdszafranski/fallback-cpp-dx-game/README.md

 I chose to make a simple form of Breakout.

 Attribution: This project uses some of the code provided by Charles Kelly.
-I have altered it significanlty for the final game.
+I have altered it significantly for the final game.

 **Features**